+Canada's National Building Code is an evolving set of guidelines that specify the standards for new construction and retrofits.
+While the code's main purpose is to protect public health and safety, the bulk of recent updates has stemmed from the country's mission to adopt a "net-zero energy ready" model by 2030.

-A bulk of those changes stem from the country's mission to adopt a "net-zero energy ready" model building code by 2030 - a move that will hold new property constructions to more stringent energy usage guidelines, inspire new standards for building equipment and guide energy efficient improvements during retrofits and renovations.
+In a move that will hold new property constructions to more stringent energy usage guidelines, a "net-zero energy ready" building code model will also inspire new standards for building equipment and guide energy efficient improvements during retrofits and renovations.

-Speaking to retrofits specifically, Federal Government stated that between now and 2030 it anticipates that, "Provincial and territorial governments will work to sustain and, where possible, expand efforts to retrofit existing buildings by supporting energy efficiency improvements as well as fuel switching, where appropriate, and by accelerating the adoption of high-efficiency equipment while tailoring their programs to regional circumstances."
+Speaking to retrofits specifically, the Federal Government stated that between now and 2030 it anticipates that, "Provincial and territorial governments will work to sustain and, where possible, expand efforts to retrofit existing buildings by supporting energy efficiency improvements as well as fuel switching, where appropriate, and by accelerating the adoption of high-efficiency equipment while tailoring their programs to regional circumstances."